To put it simply, the best trees for bees are ones that are native to your area.

 8. Black Locust Tree (Robinia pseudoacacia):

 Black locust trees are spring bloomers, so they’re essential for providing food to bees when they emerge from winter.
-The flowers are fragrant with a 7-10 day blooming period between April and June.
+The fragrant flowers bloom for 7-10 days between April and June.

 With that in mind, nectar flow depends on your local weather conditions.
 Some years the flowers may yield very little nectar.